 Term (2017 – ?)
 Vice President Mike Pence (2017 – ?)

-A divisive atmosphere in American Politics led to one of the most contentious Presidential campaigns in American History, and resulted in the election of the first President never to hold public office nor have a military background.
+A divisive atmosphere in American Politics led to one of the most contentious Presidential campaigns in American History and resulted in the election of the first President never to hold public office nor have a military background.
 Businessman Donald Trump ran on the promise to shake up Washington D.C. as an outsider and disrupter.
-Controversies over alleged collusion with Russia during the election plagued the first year of his term, though no evidence has been brought forth proving it.
 We’ll all stay tuned to see what history will write.

 Also See: Presidential Trivia & Fun Facts